intermine/im-docs/docs/system-requirements/software/postgres/bioseg.rst

 The ``create-overlap-view`` task will also detect whether built-in ranges are available and use them instead of bioseg for the overlappingfeatures view.

-Postgres 9.1
+PostgreSQL 9.1
 ------------------------------------

-For Postgres 9.1 bioseg is still required.
+For PostgreSQL 9.1 bioseg is still required.
 Here how to install it.

 Prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~